Interoperable Digital Identity and Patient Matching

 Pre-conditions:

-• Requesting system can generate a FHIR Patient resource conformant to one of the IDI profiles (Base, L0, L1) established in this guide.
+• Requesting system can generate a FHIR Patient resource conformant to one of the IDI profiles (Base, L0, L1, L2) established in this guide (or equivalent, for non-FHIR transactions).

-• Requesting and receiving systems are capable of communication via FHIR API
+• Requesting System and Receiving System are capable of communication via FHIR API (or equivalent)

-• Requester, either a human or a system, is authenticated and authorized to perform the action
+• Requesting System, or its individual user, is authenticated and authorized to perform the transaction

-• Receiving system can run both weighting and scoring processes found on the Patient Matching page
+• Receiving system is able to run both weighting and scoring processes found on the Patient Matching page

 Workflow:

-3. The receiving system intakes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.
+3. The receiving system takes the match request and runs their own matching algorithm against the database of identities they manage to determine if there are one or more matches.

-4. The receiving system replies to the requesting system with the relevant Patient resource(s) in a FHIR Bundle.
+4. The receiving system responds (if appropriate) to the requesting system with the relevant Patient resource(s) in a FHIR Bundle, or otherwise as per the match transaction specifics (whether FHIR or non-FHIR).

-Outcome: Requesting system has obtained a valid FHIR Bundle containing either matched FHIR Patient resource(s) or a “No Match Found” response if the receiving system was unable to locate any matching Patient resources.
+Outcome: Requesting system has obtained a valid FHIR Bundle (or equivalent) containing matched FHIR Patient resource(s) or a “No Match Found” response (if the receiving system was unable to locate any matching Patient resources), or an authentication response (if the match request was embedded into an authentication transaction).

 Workflow:

-1. A user wishes to access their accessible health information through an app of their choice
+1. A user wishes to access their health information through an app of their choice (Patient Chosen App).

-2. User authorizes data flow to their chosen app
+3. User authorizes data flow to Patient Chosen App.

-4. User completes necessary prompts, creating a credential with the identity Provider if it did not exist or resetting the credential if needed.
+5. User completes necessary prompts, creating a credential with the Identity Provider associated with the health record if it did not yet exist or resetting the authenticator(s) associated with the credential if needed and invoking the Identity Proofing Workflow, Match Workflow, and Digital Identity Creation Use Cases, as applicable.

 Patient-Directed B2C